gvwilson/sensibleadventures/coriandel/coriandel.md

 down-at-heels Darpani rider?
 I tried to think of a plausible lie, then of one that didn't simply sound mad.

-I was still thinking when the horse and the Darpani came back.
+I was still trying to come up with something when the horse and the Darpani came back.
 "Yes," the horse told me without preamble.
-"Now how do we find him?"
+"Now who is he and where do we find him?"

 A day and a half later, I leaned on the upstairs railing (one last little act of rebellion---proper young ladies never lean on anything) and said goodbye to the only home I had ever known.
 It was a modest house compared to those on Palace Mount, but still too large for three.
 A brass stand in the center of the front courtyard held a fist-sized chunk of dayglass.
 The sunlight it had trapped during the day slowly leaked into the night, coloring everything a warm yellow.
 The floor below was tiled with sand-colored bricks.
 The shutters on the windows at ground level were closed.
 A toadingale sang from its hiding place somewhere nearby.
 Wings rustled briefly overhead, a late swallow returning to its nest.

 The dozen potted plants standing sentry over the scene had been my mother's, or so my father once told me.
 He rarely spoke of her.
-Relatives told me sometimes that I looked like her, but not him.
+Relatives told me sometimes that I looked like her, but he still grieved.
+I didn't understand that when I was little.
+I thought she must have done something shameful, but all she did was die.

 My aunt came out onto the walkway a few strides away.
 She had been going through my things again, I was sure.
 I confronted her about it once, when I was fifteen.
 "And how proper is snooping?"
-I demanded tearfully, after being told I had to wear my hair in a style no one had seen in twenty years because that was what 'proper' young ladies did.
+I demanded tearfully, after being told I had to wear my hair in a style no one had seen in twenty years because that was what "proper" young ladies did.

 Oh, my aunt put on a performance at that.
 She was only trying to do what was best.
 She was only trying to raise me the way my mother would have... would